hartmanbenjamin/Self-monitoring-app/README.md

 # Self-monitoring application documentation
 1. Setting up the app

-To set up the app, all you have to do is open the folder containing the app with a terminal and type the commmand:
+To set up the app (assuming you have [deno](https://deno.land/) installed) all you have to do is open the folder containing the app with a terminal in a linux environment and type the commmand:

         deno run --allow-net --allow-read --allow-env --unstable app.js